 The solution?
 Collect reviews from patients at the end of their appointments, while they are still in your office.
 They only have to fill out one survey, and if patients grant permission, you can then post those reviews to a number of online review sites.
-We’ve partnered with eMerit to offer this type of service to our clients.
-With our Reputation Marketing service, all you have to do is hand your patients an iPad at the end of their appointments and ask them to fill out a survey.
-It’s a very simple way to quickly build up your number of reviews online.
+Our Reputation Marketing service is a very simple way to quickly build up your number of reviews online.

 Beyond providing a positive representation of your practice online, reputation marketing can provide another benefit.
 As they begin to build up positive online reviews, most practices find that their ranking in local search results increases, and they begin to dominate search results over time.
 Google looks for these factors when determining how it will rank websites in search results.
 The more positive and current reviews you have, the more likely you are to have a favorable presence in relevant local searches.

 In contrast to the reactive nature of reputation management, reputation marketing is about being proactive about your practice’s reputation.
 With reputation marketing, you’re showing off the positives, rather than trying to hide the negatives.

 Want more practice marketing tips?
 View our 50 Ways to Market Your Practice guide!